 ✅ Required

-WHS (National Uniform Legislation) Regulations 2011 r.43.
-Emergency plan required.
+WHS (National Uniform Legislation) Regulations 2011 r.43 requires an emergency plan.

 First Aid Room